chaukap/chaukap/README.md

-## I'm Chandler (He/Him), a software developer and aspiring data scientist.
+## I'm Chandler (He/Him), a software developer and aspiring software engineer.
 Here's a little about my Journey.

 **I began programming my freshman year** at the University of Wyoming.
 My junior year, I began working for the [Dryland Ecology Group](https://github.com/DrylandEcology) where I worked on their ecological model, [STEPWAT2](https://github.com/DrylandEcology/STEPWAT2), and their R wrapper program, [RSFSTEP2](https://github.com/DrylandEcology/rSFSTEP2).
 I also competed in the [National Cyber League competition](https://github.com/chaukap/NCL-2019-Fall).